aysey001/TDD-LLM/README.md

 ## Description

-This is an implementation of a LangChain-Pipeline aiming to improve Python-Code-Generation by simulating test-driven-development loops to generate a minimum-viable-product with no mandatory human intervention.
+This is an implementation of a LangChain-Pipeline aiming to improve Python-Code-Generation by simulating test-driven-development to generate a minimum-viable-product with no mandatory human intervention.

 ### Core-Algorithm
 ```